Juventix Blogs

 Polyethylene terephthalate (PET) tubes commonly recognized as “red top tubes” are standard tubes used for the collection of blood samples for serum analysis.
 These tubes have internal coating and are not suitable for the preparation of platelet-rich plasma (PRP) or platelet-rich fibrin (PRF) which is then introduced back into the body.
 This internal coating negatively affects cellular components contained in PRP and PRF.

-The inner surface of these red top tubes is coated with silica microparticles.
+Silica microparticles coat the inner surface of these red top tubes.
 The silica promotes blood clotting.
-However, these silica particles are not designed and are unsuitable where platelet and fibrin preservation are crucial to the regeneration of tissues.
+However, these silica particles are not designed for or suitable where preserving platelets and fibrin is crucial to tissue regeneration.

 The cytotoxicity of silica coatings is due to the propensity of this compound to disrupt cell membranes and reduce cell proliferation.

-Platelet concentrates have been increasingly used in all fields of medicine and dentistry due to their regenerative potential.
-Platelet Rich Fibrin was invented and first used in the field of dentistry in France by Choukroun.
+Medical and dental fields have increasingly used platelet concentrates due to their regenerative potential.
+Choukroun invented and first used Platelet Rich Fibrin in the field of dentistry in France.
 The PRF required a simple glass tube to activate coagulation and the formation of a fibrin clot.
 However, the major manufacturers of plain glass tubes have discontinued their production.
 This caused a transition to the use of silica coated blood collection tubes as they are readily available.

 In the laboratory, the silica microparticles used for the glass coating acts as an activator of the coagulation cascade.
 Thus, they are routinely used for blood collection in all labs across the world.

 Silica dust is a known carcinogen causing lung silicosis and lung cancer.
-Amorphous silica is generally thought to be less toxic.
-It is used in various industrial products such as additives in paints, varnishes and glues.
+People generally consider amorphous silica to be less toxic.
+Manufacturers use it in various industrial products, such as additives in paints, varnishes, and glues.
 Silica is also used in production of powders, food stuffs and cosmetics.
 However, increasing studies have demonstrated that silica induces toxic effects on cells.
 The mechanism of its cytotoxicity is injury to the plasma membrane by silica dependent production of reactive oxygen species.

 Judging from the accumulated studies and data, there is conclusive evidence that silica microparticles are hazardous in the human body.

-This study examined the health hazard caused by silica microparticles derived from the platelet rich fibrin matrix when red top tubes were used.
+This study examined the health hazards caused by silica microparticles derived from the platelet-rich fibrin matrix when using red top tubes.

 Odontology 2020;108(4):545-552 PMID 31997225

-Silica particles were tested on the proliferation and viability of human periosteal cells.
+Researchers tested silica particles on the proliferation and viability of human periosteal cells.
 The silica microparticles significantly reduced cell viability at low dilutions.
 However, even when not diluted, the silica substantially inhibited growth.
 The periosteal cells absorbed the silica and incorporated some into the cytoplasm.
 This caused cytotoxic effects of membrane disruption and subsequent cell death.
 See the effects of silica microparticles on the migration and density of human periosteal cells form Figure 5 to the right.

-Conclusion: Commercially available silica coated blood collection tubes contain cytotoxic silica microparticles.
-These silica microparticles are incorporated into the resulting PRF matrix and implanted for regeneration and repair of injured tissues.
-Thus, it is plausible to suggest that tissue regeneration could be hampered or disrupted.
-Even though severe complications have not been reported, we still provide this data to alert clinicians not to use this type of blood collection tubes fro Platelet Rich Fibrin preparation.
+Commercially available silica coated blood collection tubes contain cytotoxic silica microparticles.
+Silica microparticles incorporate into the resulting PRF matrix, and clinicians implant them to regenerate and repair injured tissues.
+This incorporation could plausibly hamper or disrupt tissue regeneration.
+Although clinicians have not reported any severe complications, we provide this data to alert them not to use this type of blood collection tube for Platelet Rich Fibrin preparation.

 Quote from this study: